An Official Website of the Commonwealth of Kentucky

 Most hunters report that they use only the breast of the dove.
-They simply split the skin on the breast, peal it back and cut the breast out of the bird.
-Some hunters prefer to pick (or pluck) the feathers off the complete bird and eat wings, legs and breasts.
+They simply split the skin on the breast, peel it back, and cut the breast out of the bird.
+Some hunters prefer to pick (or pluck) the feathers off the complete bird and eat its wings, legs and breasts.
 To remove the entrails from a picked bird, it is recommended to split their back for easy access to the small body cavity.
 Birds that have been picked may either be cooked whole or in halves.

-Doves do not need to be cleaned in the field, as their body heat is apparently lost due to the small size of the body.
+Doves do not need to be cleaned in the field, as their body heat is apparently lost due to the small size of their body.
 However, if you prefer to pick them, it can be done during a time when doves are not flying.
 Cutting out the breast or removing entrails is usually done after the shooting is complete and the gun will no longer be handled.
-If birds are cleaned in the field it is simple courtesy to the landowner to either bury or carry out the feathers and entrails.
+If birds are cleaned in the field it is a simple courtesy to the landowner to either bury or carry out the feathers and entrails.
 As with all game, carefully remove all shot before freezing or preparing your doves.
 To freeze them, use the same technique described in squirrel cleaning.

 Most hunters recommend wrapping dove breast in bacon, doused with different marinades and broiling them.
 Here are some other ideas.

-Arnold Mitchell, Retired Commissioner, Kentucky Department of Fish and Wildlife Resources
+Recipe from Arnold Mitchell, Retired Commissioner, Kentucky Department of Fish and Wildlife Resources

-(Suggested in “The Mourning Dove”, John Madson, Winchester Press, 1978.)
+(Recipe suggested in “The Mourning Dove”, John Madson, Winchester Press, 1978.)

-Season the doves in salt and pepper and roll them in fl our.
+Season the doves in salt and pepper and roll them in flour.
 Place them in oil in a heavy roaster and bake at 400 degrees until brown.
 Add the onions, water and sherry.
 Cover and cook until tender.
 Baste with sherry.
 Add parsley to the gravy just before serving.
 Serves 8-12 people.